Gear that is anchored includes anchors, rocks, trees, tripods, trucks, etc.

 Automatically send error/usage information.
 Enabling this checkbox permits vRigger to send information to our computer programmers.
 This information helps us minimize bugs and improve vRigger.
 The information is not shared or used for marketing purposes.
 We encourage you to keep this feature enabled.

 Enable sounds.
-When checked, the gear will make sounds when it connects.
+When checked, gear will make sounds when it connects and disconnects.

 Reverse Shift key behavior during rotation.
 Pressing the Shift key when rotating gear normally constrains the rotation to 15° increments and releasing the Shift key allows unconstrained rotation.
 Choose this option to reverse this behavior.